-Under the Sarbanes-Oxley Act, the audit committee is responsible for the appointment, compensation and oversight of the services provided by Nasdaq's independent registered public accounting firm.
-The audit committee is required to pre-approve both audit and non-audit services performed by Nasdaq's independent registered public accounting firm, and the audit committee approved all such services in 2006 and 2005.
+Under the Sarbanes-Oxley Act, the audit committee is responsible for the appointment, compensation and oversight of the services provided by NASDAQ OMX's independent registered public accounting firm.
+The audit committee is required to pre-approve both audit and non-audit services performed by the independent registered public accounting firm, and Nasdaq's audit committee approved all such services in 2007 and 2006.
 See also "Audit Committee Report."